SML Isuzu

 SML Isuzu Limited (SMLI) is a commercial vehicle manufacturer established in 1983.
 SMLI produces and sells buses, ambulances and customized vehicles.
-Sumitomo Corporation and Isuzu Motors hold a 44% and 15% stake of the company respectively.
+Since 2025, it has been controlled by Mahindra & Mahindra.

+Overview

 The company manufactures light commercial vehicles like trucks, buses, school buses, ambulances, police personnel carriers, water tankers and special vehicles.
 It exports its products to countries like Nepal, Zambia, Bangladesh, Kenya, Tanzania, Ghana, Ivory Coast, Rwanda, Seychelles, Syria, Jordan.

+In April 2025, Mahindra & Mahindra announced plans to acquire a 59% stake in SML Isuzu, acquiring the stakes held by Sumitomo Corporation and Isuzu for Rs 555 crore.
+That transaction was completed four months later.

 History

 The company was incorporated in July 1983 with the name of Swaraj Vehicles Limited.
 Swaraj Mazda Limited, at Chandigarh, India based automobile company, was owned by the Sumitomo Corporation of Japan and Punjab Tractors Limited of India, with a technical collaboration with Isuzu and Mazda of Japan.

 1984

 Joint venture and technical assistance agreement concluded between Punjab Tractor Ltd., Mazda Motor Corporation and Sumitomo Corporation.
 SVL renamed Swaraj Mazda Ltd.

 1985

 Project set up with a capacity of 5000 light commercial vehicles (LCVs) at capital outlay of Rs.
 200 million.
 Equity of Rs.
 105 million was subscribed by:

 Trial production and test marketing of Swaraj Mazda truck WT-48, WT-49, WT-50 LCV commence.
 The development of the vendor base undertaken as per approved by the government of India.